FlypMA/flyp-frontend/src/features/README.md

-# 🚀 Features - flyp MVP
+# 🚀 Features - Upswitch MVP

 This directory contains all feature implementations organized by development phases.